nebzila/Wattanite/README.md

-# Wattanite Refactor
+# Wattanite

-This repository took an existing project, built by one of our colleagues in Codeworks, and refactored it.

-Wattanite is an app that allows you and your friends/family to vote on a movie to watch and restaurant to order from for the night.
+Wattanite is an app that allows a group of users to vote on a selection of top movies and local restaurants, <br>retrieved from API calls using user-provided information.

 Multiple users can vote at the same time and results will be displayed simultaneously to all users, using web sockets.

 It was built out of frustration of sitting on Netflix too long without any decisions being made.
+It gamifies <br>this experience and makes it fun and fair for all users.

 ### Tasks completed during refactor: